 - Set your wok on your stove set to the highest heat.
 Make sure you clear the stove area, because things will get quite hot.
-Keep a dry towel handy or better yet, a silicon or heatproof kitchen mitt in case the wok handles get too hot.
+Keep a dry kitchen towel handy or better yet, a silicon/heatproof kitchen mitt in case the wok handles get too hot.

-- Turn off the burner and set the wok back on the stove.
-Pour one cup of water into the wok slowly to cool it off quickly.
-Be careful of the hot water splashing.
+- Turn off the burner and set the wok back on the stove to cool for a few minutes.
+Carefully pour about 1 cup of hot water into the wok to cool it off.

-- Wipe down the excess water with a paper towel and place the wok back on the burner to dry it with medium high heat.
+- Wipe down the excess water with a paper towel and place the wok back on the burner to dry it over medium high heat.

 - After the wok is thoroughly dried, add about a tablespoon of vegetable oil to the wok over low heat.
 Spread the oil around the wok by tilting it until you get an even coating.
 Turn off the heat and use a twice-folded paper towel to begin wiping down the wok.
 Use your wok spatula to start since the wok will be hot.